 No visit to the beautiful Hawaiian Island of Maui would be complete without visiting the Road to Hana.

-The Road to Hana is enveloped in natural beauty.
-It’s towering waterfalls and flawless landscapes are a sight to be seen.
+The Road to Hana stretches through east Maui and is enveloped in natural beauty.
+Its towering waterfalls and flawless landscapes are a sight to be seen.

-You can either take a guided tour or drive up to explore it yourself.
+You can either take a guided tour or drive up to explore it yourself, making it a must-do in Maui for adventure lovers.

 7. Ho’okipa Beach Park

-One of the most famous beaches in Hawaii, Ho’okipa Beach Park is a must visit in Maui.
-If you enjoy windsurfing, professional surfing and more this beach is for you.
+One of the most famous beaches in Hawaii, Ho’okipa Beach Park is a North Shore gem and a must-visit in Maui.
+If you enjoy windsurfing, professional surfing, and more, this beach is for you.

 8. Maui Arts & Cultural Center

-Visit the Maui Arts and Cultural Center to engage in some amazing cultural experiences.
+Visit the Maui Arts and Cultural Center for amazing cultural experiences.

-Guests at this facility can take part in Hawaiian Culture programs, to explore the deep and rich culture of the islands.
+Guests at this facility can participate in Hawaiian Culture programs to explore the deep and rich culture of the islands.

-The MACC also has comedy shows, live music, dancing, plays, concerts and more.
+The MACC also hosts craft fairs, comedy shows, live music, dancing, plays, concerts, and more.

 Take in an art exhibit or attend one of their many festivals and events.
-No matter what you choose to do when visiting the MACC, you are sure to enjoy it.
+No matter what you choose to do when visiting the MACC, you will surely enjoy it.

 9. Makena State Park

-Over 165 acres of land, Makena State Park is a fantastic place to visit while in Maui in January.
+Over 165 acres of land, Makena State Park is a fantastic place to visit in south Maui in January.

 Makena is a wonderful beach for enjoying a family day out.
 Go body surfing or simply soak up some rays on the beach.

-Little Beach is located in a small beach cove just north of Big Beach.
-This beach is one of the only nude beaches to sunbathe on in Maui.
+Little Beach is located in a small cove just north of Big Beach.
+This beach is one of Maui’s only nude beaches to sunbathe.
 It is also a popular spot for drum circle parties and fire dancing.

 10. Golfing